 Keep the Oriole Feeder Out in the Open

 We have seen the most active oriole feeder posted on a pole in the middle of the yard.
-They like to swoop in, take a sample or two of the sweet nectar, and then fly off to a nearby perch to finish up, preen, and do it again.
+From the nearby trees, orioles will swoop in, take a sample or two of the sweet nectar, and then fly off to a nearby perch to finish up, preen, and do it again.

 Oriole Clear Nectar Recipe